ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 of headers containing the requested path and the origin of the initiating website to the server.
 At that point, the connection is ready from the client's perspective.
-The server MUST wait until it processes client headers before processing any application data.
+The server MUST wait until it processes client headers before processing any other application data.

 WebTransport streams are provided by creating an individual unidirectional or bidirectional QUIC stream.
 WebTransport datagrams are provided through the QUIC